myk-org/github-webhook-server/README.md

 ### Logging Setup

 The webhook server configures custom logging with color-coded log level names to enhance readability.
-It also supports optional logging to a file when 'WEBHOOK_SERVER_LOG_FILE' is set in the environment.
-This feature uses a rotating file handler to manage log rotation and is defined in the `constants.py` file.
+It also supports optional logging to a file.
+See [example-config](example.config.yaml) for more details.

 ### Webhook Creation